cessda/cessda.cdc.osmh-indexer.cmm/README.md

 ### At Runtime

-If the app is registered at a [spring boot admin server](https://github.com/codecentric/spring-boot-admin) all environment properties can be changed at runtime.
+If the app is registered at a [Spring Boot Admin server](https://github.com/codecentric/spring-boot-admin) all environment properties can be changed at runtime.

 **Changes made at runtime will be effective after a context reload but are lost after an application restart unless persisted in** `application.yml`

-## Timers Properties
+## Timer Properties

 Harvesting Schedule timers: